starwalkn/gotenberg-go-client/README.md

 Reading metadata available only for PDF files, but you can write metadata to all Gotenberg supporting files.

 #### Write
+> [!TIP]
+> You can write metadata to PDF for any request using the Metadata method.

 ```golang
 package main